Exclusive: Iran importing missile-grade ore from Germany, France

 The surprise victory of moderate cleric Hassan Rouhani in Iran's presidential election last month has raised hopes for an easing of tension in the decade-old nuclear dispute, although he is not expected to opt for dramatic change, given his ties with the religious leadership.

-"It seems unlikely that the presidential elections will have a significant effect on Iran's military programme - at least in the short term," said Hannah Poppy at consultancy Risk Advisory.
+"It seems unlikely that the presidential elections will have a significant effect on Iran's military program - at least in the short term," said Hannah Poppy at consultancy Risk Advisory.

 "Military spending is a long-term budgetary issue, and the President's control over the military is limited.
 Also, Iran has invested a considerable amount to support its regional allies Syria and Hezbollah, so a major reduction in military aid or rhetorical support would be counter-intuitive."